alezhu/laravel-notisend/README.md

 MAIL_MAILER=mailersend
 ```

-You can leave the default driver value and use 'notisend' via:
+Or you can leave the default driver value and use 'notisend' via:

 ```php
 $mailer = Mail::mailer('notisend');